dotmpe/script-mpe/context.rst

 Design
 ------
 See todotxt-format lib, or stattab for generic record-table setup.
+Here details for context Id field and specific record follow.

 Tags are unique, can only appear as either super- or sub-tag. a context item can group several tag-ids (no spaces allowed in tag), and also use tags in